formagGinoo/GuiLongchaoReverse/README.md

 ## 6. After the hiatus
 After 9 months of not touching the project, i really wanted to finish it, also because game EOS.

-To keep it short, with more knownledge on how to use ida and how lua works under the hood, i reanalized luaV_execute, and with the help of xLuaDumper i successfully diffed the opcodes between normal lua 51 bytecode and this custom version, and what i found was:
+To keep it short, with more knownledge on how to use ida and how lua works under the hood, i reanalyzed `luaV_execute`, and with the help of xLuaDumper i successfully diffed the opcodes between normal LUA51 bytecode and this custom version, and what i found was:
 1) GuiLongchao custom lua 51 vm has shuffled instructions set:
 	<table>
 	  <tr>